 I have always been an entrepreneur.

-I love business and thinking up new ways to start new companies or to grow and expand existing companies.
-I enjoy finding underserved niches and seeing if they can be developed into a money-making business that can actually help people.
+I love business and thinking up new ways to start companies or grow and expand existing ones.
+I enjoy finding underserved niches and seeing if they can be developed into money-making businesses that can help people.

-When I was looking back about what worked for me, I realized that in every business that was profitable, I employed different “levers” to amplify the impact of the actual work performed (whether it was my personal work or that of my employees).
-I really embraced technology to amplify individual performance and found that spending on technology and process creation paid off huge in the long run.
+Looking back on what worked for me, I realized that in every profitable business, I employed different “levers” to amplify the impact of the actual work performed (whether it was my work or that of my employees).
+I embraced technology to amplify individual performance and found that spending on technology and process creation paid off hugely in the long run.

 Strategy vs. Tactics

-I am a firm believer in embracing a strategic mindset versus having a short-term tactical approach.
-This led to the realization that the ability to find and create “levers” was actually more important than the money itself.
-Imagine being able just to create cash flow and more income when you need it.
+I firmly believe in embracing a strategic mindset versus having a short-term tactical approach.
+This led to the realization that the ability to find and create “income levers” was more important than the money itself.
+Imagine creating cash flow and more income when you need it.

 This isn’t a “get rich quick” blog.
-If there was such a thing I would have done it long ago.
+If there were such a thing, I would have done it long ago.
 This blog is about understanding yourself and preparing for the constantly changing business landscape to come out on top.
 It is focused on the business of YOU.

-If I can help one person reach their goals, this blog is worth it (I hope I can help many more and I can learn from you as well!).
-Hope you enjoy the blog and looking forward to hearing from you.
+If I can help one person reach their goals, this blog is worth it (I hope I can help many more and learn from you as well!).
+I hope you enjoy the blog, and looking forward to hearing from you.